Miami private school to require students getting COVID vaccine to stay home for 30 days after each dose

 Back in April, the Centner Academy said that employees who got the vaccine after April 22 would not be allowed to return to work at the academy.
 However, 7News was later told that teachers and employees who did decide to get vaccinated would not be fired, but they also wouldn’t be allowed to work with students.

-Now, the letter sent out to parents says their concerns over what they call experimental vaccines hasn’t changed.
+Now, the letter sent out to parents says their concerns over what they call “experimental vaccines” haven’t changed.
 They also mentioned their concerns over health issues.
 They did say they respect everyone’s choice but also need to watch out for their entire school community.

 However, health experts have said vaccines are the way to go and to listen to the science.

 7News has reached out to one of the co-owners of the school.
-He said he cannot meet in person to discuss the letter, but requested that we send him questions through email.
-We have since done so.
+He said he cannot meet in person to discuss the letter, but released a statement reading, “Centner Academy’s top priorities are our students’ well-being and their sense of safety within our educational environment.
+We will continue to act in accordance with these priorities.
+The email that was sent to families today was grounded in these priorities.”

+“I don’t find the letter interesting, I find it sad,” said Dr. Marty.
+“I find it terrible that there’s all this misleading information coming out of an institution that allegedly is an educational institution.”

 Copyright 2021 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.